Code-Institute-Submissions/SamHarms-Must-Love-Dogs/README.md

 - When the site was pushed to GitHub the quiz and high scores pages were not showing.
 My mentor advised that this was simply because I had index.html linking to /game.html and /highscores.html rather than game.html and highscores.html.

 -	On touchscreen devices the hover effect that shows when a user chooses an answer was sticking on the next question.
-In order to fix this I added the “@media(hover: hover) and (pointer: fine” style as explained on [This]( https://medium.com/@mezoistvan/finally-a-css-only-solution-to-hover-on-touchscreens-c498af39c31c) site which solved the issue.
+In order to fix this I added the “@media(hover: hover) and (pointer: fine)” style as explained on [This]( https://medium.com/@mezoistvan/finally-a-css-only-solution-to-hover-on-touchscreens-c498af39c31c) site which solved the issue.

 -	When I initially added the modal it was not displaying.
 [This]( https://stackoverflow.com/questions/17142790/bootstrap-modal-not-working-at-all/47235954) post from StackOverflow helped to solve the issue.

+-   The h1 element on the highscores.html page was not displaying properly.
+This was fixed by increasing "padding-top".

 ### Known Bugs

-- On some mobile screen the h1 on highscores.html is not visible.
+- On some older mobile devices the top of h1 on highscores.html is not visible.

 - The highscores list only saves on the device/browser you are using.
 When friends tested their scores saved and they could see them in the list but I couldn't see theirs.